mhusm/wIDE/readme.md

 # wIDE: A smart IDE for the web - Readme

 ## About this project
 wIDE has been developed by Fabian Stutz as his Master Thesis at the [Globis Group at ETH Zürich](https://globis.ethz.ch).
-The project has been supervised by [Maria Husmann](https://globis.ethz.ch/#!/person/maria-husmann/).
+The project has been supervised by [Maria Husmann](https://globis.ethz.ch/#!/person/maria-husmann/) and [Alfonso Murolo](https://globis.ethz.ch/#!/person/alfonso-murolo/).

 ## Setup the project